 - Set Solid Goals for Savings

 Have an overall savings goal, and have that goal broken down so you know what you’re saving for.
-Maybe you want to save $5,000 for a rainy day fund, $3,000 for dental care or $2,000 for glasses.
+Maybe you want to save $5,000 for a rainy day fund, $3,000 for down payment on a new car, or $2,000 for glasses.
 Maybe you want to save for all three.
 When you have kids, the last thing you want is to get taken by surprise for a big bill that you don’t have any money for.
 That’s why you need the rainy day fund, even with all the other expenses.
 You never know if the dog will suddenly need an emergency visit from eating grapes, or if the water heater dies for no apparent reason.

 - Have a Plan to Reduce Expenses